To make it easier for third-party companies to contribute to our blog, we've restructured our guest post guidelines as follows:

 The article must be detailed, unique, and not published elsewhere on the web.

 You must get approval on the topic you're writing about before sending us an article.
-Send us a few topic ideas, and we'll let you know if the topic fits our audience.
+Send us a few topic ideas, and we'll let you know if the topic fits our niche.
 We may already have articles on the topics you may plan to write, so it is important to let us know ahead of time.

 The outbound link will stay indefinitely unless (1) we determine the link is harmful to our search ranking, (2) the landing website may have changed its original content, or (3) there is a conflict between the affiliate program we may opt-in in the future.
 In the event we decided to remove the link, we'll let the author know of such a decision.